rs-pro/rails_admin_settings/README.md

     gem 'rails_admin_settings'

+## Gemfile order matters

-1) Put it after rails_admin to get built-in support
+- Put it after rails_admin to get built-in support
-2) Put it after rails_admin_toggleable to get built-in support
+- Put it after rails_admin_toggleable to get built-in support
-3) Put it after ckeditor/glebtv-ckeditor/rich to get built-in support
+- Put it after ckeditor/glebtv-ckeditor/rich to get built-in support
-4) Put it after russian_phone to get built-in support
+- Put it after russian_phone to get built-in support
-5) Put it after sanitized to get built-in support
+- Put it after sanitized to get built-in support
-6) Put it after safe_yaml to get built-in support
+- Put it after safe_yaml to get built-in support

 And then execute: